lume/cli/README.md

 Write source code (with tests) and don't worry about the specifics of package management.

 NOTE!
-This is designed with Node.js 13 and native ES Modules in mind.
+This is designed with Node.js native ES Modules (ESM) in mind.

 #### `npm install @lume/cli --global`

 ## Current Features

+The following is a brief overview of LUME cli's features.
+For more details, see `lume --help`.

--   Build a project's [TypeScript](https://www.typescriptlang.org) source code its `src/` folder to a `dist/` output folder.
+-   Build a project's [TypeScript](https://www.typescriptlang.org) source code from its `src/` folder to a `dist/` output folder.
     -   The output code is in standard ES Module format.
--   Bundle a project's output code into `dist/global.js` for use in browser script tags.
+-   Ability to bundle a project's output code into `dist/global.js` for use in browser script tags.
     -   The `dist/global.js` file assings the exports of the project entrypoint onto a global object with the same name as the project, but camelCased, and without the package scope.
 For example, a package named `@foo/something-useful` would result in a global variable named `somethingUseful` containing the package exports.
+    -   Allows for multiple global entry points to be specified (outputs multiple global scripts for use with script tags in `dist/global/`).
+See config options below.
--   Format all code in a project with [`prettier`](https://prettier.io).
+-   Formats all code in a project with [`prettier`](https://prettier.io).
 -   Run a project's tests (any files ending with `.test.ts` in the project's src/ folder).
     -   Tests use [Jasmine](https://jasmine.github.io)'s `describe()`/`it()` functions for describing unit tests.
-    -   Tests run in Karma with karma-electron, so all tests have access to Node.js, Electron, and Browser APIs.
+    -   Tests run in Karma with karma-electron, so all tests have access to Node.js, Electron, and Chrome Browser APIs.
+    -   If global scripts were built, it allows for testing those separately to ensure global builds works like with regularly-imported code.
 -   Publish a project to NPM.

-For more details, see `lume --help`.

 ## Future Features